-Leverett currently has 7 policies in force, and 3 losses have been paid (\$16,979).
+Leverett currently has seven policies in force, and three losses have been paid (\$16,979).
 There is one repetitive loss property in town.
-On August 4, 2020, after discussions with MEMA and FEMA

-Region 1 staff, Leverett filed a signed Information Sharing Access Agreement (ISAA) with FEMA Region 1 to request additional information on the RL property to further inform future mitigation strategies and actions that may be undertaken by the Town.
+On August 4, 2020, after discussions with MEMA and FEMA Region 1 staff, Leverett filed a signed Information Sharing Access Agreement (ISAA) with FEMA Region 1 to request additional information on the RL property to further inform future mitigation strategies and actions that may be undertaken by the Town.
 The ISAA must be executed by FEMA Headquarters and then the information will be released to the Town.
 Once received, Leverett will update this Plan, as appropriate.

-Table 3-13: NFIP Policies, Claims, and Repetitive Loss Statistics for Leverett Number of Housing Units (2017 Estimates) Number of Policies in Force Percent of Housing Units Total Insurance in Force Number of Paid Losses Total Losses Paid Number of Repetitive Loss Properties 855 7 0.8% \$2,297,100 3 \$16,979 1
+Table 3-13: NFIP Policies, Claims, and Repetitive Loss Statistics for Leverett Number of Housing Units (2017 Estimates) Number of Policies in Force Percent of Housing Units Force Number of Paid Losses Paid Number of Paid Losses Properties 855 7 0.8% \$2,297,100 3 \$16,979 1